Efimov three-body states on top of a Fermi sea: Dressed Dimer Propagator.

 where $\Pi_{ij}({\bf k},\omega)$ is the pair bubble and $g_{ij}$ is the coupling constant of the zero-range potential.
 Introducing a Fermi sea to be in component $j$ with Fermi wave number $k_{\rm{F}}$, the pair bubble at zero temperature becomes

-where $m_i$ and $m_j$ are the particle masses and $\mu_j=\hbar^2k^2_{\rm{F}}/2m_j$ is the chemical potential of component $j$.
+where $m_i$ and $m_j$ are the particle masses, $\mu_j=\hbar^2k^2_{\rm{F}}/2m_j$ the chemical potential of component $j$ and $\epsilon$ is an infinitesimal positive number.
 At zero temperature, we see that the dimer propagator is modified by a restriction of Hilbert space due to Pauli blocking in one of the components as the Fermi sea is introduced.
 The usual linear divergence at large momentum with the momentum cut-off, $\Lambda$, persists when modifying the Hilbert space at low momentum through $k_{\rm{F}}$.
 This is renormalized through the two-body scattering length $a_{ij}$ which can be related to the vacuum ($k_{\rm{F}}=0$) $T$-matrix, $T^0_{ij}$, by

 where $m_{ij}=m_i m_j/(m_i+m_j)$ is the reduced mass of the dimer.
 The renormalized dimer propagator is

 where the contribution of the Fermi sea in component $j$ is seen in the chemical potential, $\mu_j$, and the many-body correction term